 - Applicants may come from any academic institution or research lab, both nationally and internationally.

-- Applicants are not required to have US citizenship; however, all visa and work permit paperwork is the responsibility of the fellow and host institution.
+- Applicants are not required to have U.S. citizenship; however, all visa and work permit paperwork is the responsibility of the fellow and host institution.

 Research Opportunities at Northwestern